reactjs/react.dev/content/docs/cross-origin-errors.md

 If your application is split into multiple bundles, these bundles may be loaded using JSONP.
 This may cause errors thrown in the code of these bundles to be treated as cross-origin.

-To resolve this, use the [`crossOriginLoading`](https://webpack.js.org/configuration/output/#output-crossoriginloading) setting in development to add the `crossorigin` attribute to the `<script>` tags generated for the JSONP requests.
+To resolve this, use the [`crossOriginLoading`](https://webpack.js.org/configuration/output/#output-crossoriginloading) setting in development to add the `crossorigin` attribute to the `<script />` tags generated for the JSONP requests.